Grand Duchy of Finland: Crimean War and 1860s–1870s

-In 1863, Alexander called the Diet and issued that the Finnish language was to be on par with Swedish and Russian in the Grand Duchy, while also passing laws regarding infrastructure and currency.
+Alexander's second visit occurred during the Finnish Diet in September 1863.
+Benefactor Aurora Karamzin arranged grand festivities for the Tsar at the Träskända Manor in Espoo on September 16.
+Alexander gave the opening speech of the Diet at the Imperial Palace in Helsinki on September 18.
+The House of Nobility in Helsinki, completed in 1862, was built specifically for the upcoming Diets.
+All estates gathered at the House of Nobility.
+In the evening, a grand ball was held in honor of the Tsar at the Helsinki railway station's banquet hall, which was the largest event space in Helsinki at that time.In 1863, Alexander called the Diet and passed laws regarding infrastructure and currency.
 Alexander came to favor the Finnish working class over the Swedish elite, due to Swedish propaganda during the Crimean War urging revolt against the Russians.
-Alexander also passed a law regarding language ordinance in August 1863, requiring that the Finnish language must be introduced to all public businesses within twenty years.
-The law was expanded in 1865 to require that state offices must serve the public in Finnish if requested.
-Despite this, the language laws took time to be fully implemented due to the interference of the Swedish elite, who owned most of these offices and businesses.
-Despite this, the education laws pushed through and the first secondary schools instructed in Finnish began in the 1870s.
-The power of the Diet was also expanded in 1869, as it allowed the Diet more power and the ability to initiate various legislation; the act also called the Tsar to call upon the Diet every five years.
-An act passed regarding religion was also passed in 1869 which prevented the power of the State over the church.
+Alexander.
+The education laws pushed through and the first secondary schools instructed in Finnish began in the 1870s.
+The power of the Diet was also expanded in 1869, as it allowed the Diet more power and the ability to initiate various legislation; the act also called the tsar to call upon the Diet every five years.
+An act passed regarding religion was also passed in 1869 which prevented the power of the state over the church.
 Moreover, Finland also received its own monetary system, the Finnish markka, and its own army.
-Finland's first railway line was opened between Helsinki and Hämeenlinna on March 17, 1862.